AVEVA/CONNECT-data-services-developer-docs/content/communities/community-setup.md

 ## Community setup outline

+Complete the following procedures to start a new community and invite other tenants.

 1. <xref:add-community>

 	This procedure provides instruction on how to create a new community on any tenant.
 During this process, you name the community, choose which roles can administer it, and choose which users from your tenant can participate.